soorya-venkatesh/AzureML-Project-1-Optimizing-an-ML-Pipeline-in-Azure/README.md

 ![Alt text](static/automl_result_2.png?raw=true "Title2")
 ### Future Work:
 - For the hyperdrive config, a Bayesian search can be used to check out the results
-- For Auto ML, increasing the number of iterations and total training time could lead to btter results.
+- For Auto ML, increasing the number of iterations and total training time could lead to better results.
 So that can be a intresting experiment to try out.
 - Trying to increase increase the number of folds in the cross validation for the Auto ML

 ### Result: